 Essential Fish Habitat.
 In accordance with the 1996 amendments to the Magnuson-Stevens Fishery Management and Conservation Act, an assessment of Essential Fish Habitat (EFH) has been prepared.
 The Proposed Action dredging and filling would be located within areas designated as EFH for two Fishery Management Plans (FMPs): Coastal Pelagics Plan and Pacific Coast Groundfish Management Plan.
 Of the 94 species federally managed under these plans, 19 are known to occur in the Los Angeles-Long Beach Harbor.

-Construction activities would result in the permanent loss of 7.6, 4.8, and 1.7 acres of EFH at the Berths 243-245 disposal site, Northwest Slip, and Eelgrass Habitat areas, respectively, which would be considered a significant impact.
-The implementation of MM BIO-4 (Apply Mitigation Credits), as discussed in the SEIS/SEIR, would offset the loss of marine habitat through the use of mitigation credits in existing mitigation banks or those associated with the CSWH Expansion Area.
-Disposal of sediments at Ocean Disposal Site LA-2 would have minimal effects on EFH due to the deep water depth and the temporary and periodic disturbance in a small amount of water column as the material is dropped from barges at this site.
+Construction activities would result in the permanent loss of 7.6, 4.8, and 1.74.8 acres of EFH at the Berths 243-245 disposal site and the Northwest Slip, and Eelgrass Habitat areas, respectively, which would be considered a significant impact.
+The implementation of MM BIO-54 (Apply Mitigation Credits), as discussed in the SEIS/SEIR, would offset the loss of marine habitat and EFH through the use of mitigation credits from the existing Bolsa Chica mitigation banks or those associated with the CSWH Expansion Area.
+Disposal of sediments at Ocean Disposal Sites LA-2 and LA-3 would have minimal effects on EFH due to the deep water depth and the temporary and periodic disturbance in a small amount of water column as the material is dropped from barges at this site.